googleapis/langchain-google-alloydb-pg-python/samples/index_tuning_sample/README.md

 For the ScaNN index, the `num_leaves` parameter impacts search recalls:

 - `num_leaves`: the number of partitions to apply to this index.
 Increaseing `num_leaves` also increases index build time.
-Check out [this guide](https://cloud.google.com/alloydb/docs/ai/work-with-embeddings#tune-scann) to select a good `num_leaves` number.
+To learn more about tuning this parameter, see [Tune a `scann` index](https://cloud.google.com/alloydb/docs/ai/work-with-embeddings#tune-scann).